How Many Calories Do 100 Squats Burn?

 Bodyweight Squat vs Weighted Squat

-A bodyweight squat is ideal for beginners and endurance-focused training.
-Bodyweight squats allow you to perform many squats with lower injury risk while improving movement quality.
+A bodyweight squat is ideal for beginners and endurance training.
+Bodyweight squats allow you to perform many squats with minimal injury risk.

-Adding weight to your squats increases resistance and effort.
-A weighted squat challenges strength, builds muscle, and increases the amount of work done per repetition.
+Adding weight to your squats increases resistance and calorie burn.
+A weighted squat uses more strength and increases the number of calories burned per rep.

 Different Types of Squats That Burn More Calories